Stem Cell Treatment

 Stem cells are being used in regenerative medicine to renew and repair diseased or damaged tissues, and have shown promising results in treatments of various orthopedic, cardiovascular, neuromuscular and autoimmune conditions.

-Stem cells are present in all of us acting like a repair system for the body.
+Stem cells are present in all of us acting like a repair system for the body including the shoulder, hip, and knee.
 However, with increased age sometimes the necessary amounts of stem cells are not present at the injured area.
 The goal of stem cell therapy is to amplify the natural repair system of the patient’s body by increasing the numbers of stem cells at injury sites.

 How can stem cell therapy be used to treat orthopedic conditions?